Minimal models for K\"ahler threefolds: Contractions of extremal rays

-Thus we see that $-E$ is $\mu$-ample, in particular its support is equal to the $\mu$-exceptional locus.
-Since ampleness is an open property we can find an effective $\Q$-divisor $E' \subset \tilde X$ that is $\mu$-ample and such that $-{E'}|_{D_l}$ is ample for all $l$.
+is ample.
+Since ampleness is an open property we can slightly perturb the coefficients of $E$ to obtain an effective $\Q$-divisor $E' \subset \tilde X$ such that $-E'|_{D_Z}$ is ample.
 Up to taking a positive multiple we can suppose that $E'$ has integer coefficients.
-We set
+Since $Z$ is a connected component of $E_{nK}(\alpha)$, the divisor $D_Z$ is a connected component of the support of $E'$.
+Thus we can write $E' = \sum m_i D_i + R$ where $D_i \subset D_Z$ is an irreducible component and $R$ is disjoint from $D_Z$.
+Since $-E|_{D_Z} = - (\sum m_i D_i)_{D_Z}$ is ample and a line bundle on a compact complex space is ample if and only if it is ample on the reduction, we finally see that